ShirinNagle/theory-algos-project/README.md

    ### Compilation instructions
    To run the program, clone the repository by clicking on the green button titled code.
 Click on the copy button to the rigth of the address or copy the address.
    Open a folder on your local machine.
-On the command line navigate to the folder, for example if the folder is called SHA512Algorithm and is located on the Desktop        of your local machine the path should look something like the below.<br>
+On the command line navigate to the folder, for example if the folder is called SHA512Algorithm and is located on the Desktop
+of your local machine the path should look something like the below.<br>
    C:\Users\xxxxxx\Desktop\SHA512Algorithm<br>
    Once in the correct location enter git clone and the copied address.
 Press enter.
-This will clone the repository to this folder.
-To run the program you will need to change directory into the folder theory-of-algos-project, enter cd theory-of-algos-project on the command line.
+This will clone the repository to this folder. change directory into the folder theory-of-algos-project, enter cd theory-of-algos-project on the command line.
+To run the program you can enter the following command make 512SHA, then enter ./512SHA input.txt this will generate the sha512 digest of the file.
+To test if the digest is correct there is a make test option.
+   Simply enter make test and the program will output an expected result using the built in sha512sum function, an actual result using the 512SHA program I have written
+   If the expected and actual results match the program will display pass, if they don't match the program will display fail.

    ### An explanation of what the SHA-512 algorithm is and why it is important.
    Secure Hash Algorithms are a family of cryptographic hash functions published by the National Institute of Standards and Technology(NSIT).
    These include SHA-2 algorithms, which is a family of two similar hash functions, with different block sizes, kown as SHA-256 and SHA-512.